Queen Cutlery History

 In 2018, having produced high quality cutlery using traditional methods for 96 years, Queen Cutlery closed its doors for good.
 The curators of this website, David Clark, Linda and Fred Fisher and Bob Welch, had previously served as the Queen Cutlery Historical Committee and are now joined by Carl Bradshaw.
 We are supported in this effort by knowledgable Queen and Schatt & Morgan collectors from across the USA.
 The Daniels Family, last owners of the company have graciously donated all related historical documents from the old Queen website.
 We are grateful to Jan Carter, of iknifecollector.com for contributing the web domain.

-⇒ We have looked back into the Historical Knife Spotlight Archive to focus on an article about the Queen # 44 Short Frame Folding Hunters.
+⇒ See just below for a NEW Historical Knife Spotlight article on the Schatt & Morgan Heritage Series.
+Written by our own David Clark, this article covers the series by the man who inspired it and is rich in images.
 Previous Spotlight articles can be found in the Spotlight Archive.
-The entire collection of 2020’s Historical Knife Spotlights are now available in articles for you to check out and download.
+The entire collection of 2020’s Historical Knife Spotlights are now available in articles for you to check out and download

 ⇒ All new Collector Questions & Comments appear here on the home page.